simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_items/zigbee_non_signaling_test.rst

 ::

-    RX 1000 1 0 0 0 1 -52029 0 -27116 34913
+    RX 1000 1 1 0 0 0 -60058 0 -21398 38679

 Among them:

 - The first parameter Res[0] returns the string "RX".
 - The second parameter Res[1] (decimal) indicates the number of packets received at the corresponding rate in this test.
 In this test, Res[1] is 1000.
-- The fourth parameter from the end Res[7] (decimal) indicates the total RSSI of the packets received at the corresponding rate in this test.
-In this test, Res[7] is -52029.
+- The fourth last parameter, Res[7] (in decimal), represents the total RSSI of the packets received at the corresponding rate in this test.
+In this test, Res[7] is -60058.

 Based on the above parameters, you can calculate: